 At first glance, the induction above may appear to be an iterated product rule.
 However, the combinatorics mostly arise from differentiating compositions of $A$ with curves induced by the vector fields $X_i$.
 Thus, it reflects a higher-order chain rule.

-We now describe two key consequences of the covariant Fa\`a di Bruno formula.
+We now describe two key consequences of the \nameref{thm:covariant-faa-di-bruno}.
 The first is a general $(p{+}1)$-order bound on pullback derivatives that makes explicit how derivatives of the retraction enter the smoothness constants.
 Once combined with our later expressions for higher-order covariant derivatives of $R$, it yields all pullback function derivative bounds used in the paper (\cref{cor:pullback-function-derivative-formula-total}).
 To state this result, we introduce the following notation: the relation $\boldL=(\ell_1,\ldots,\ell_k)\vDash_k p$ indicates that $\ell_1,\ldots,\ell_k$ are $k$ natural numbers summing to $p$, and we write $\binom{p}{\boldL}=\binom{p}{\ell_1\ldots\ell_k}$.
 The proof is a non-trivial combinatorial exercise, but it is devoid of geometry and optimization, so we leave it to \cref{app:pullback-function-derivative-formula-non-total}.

 \begin{corollary}[Curve-wise Pullback Function Derivative Bound] If $f\in C^{p+1}(\cM)$, and $R$ is a retraction on $\cM$, then for all $v,\tilde{v}\in\cT\cM$ with $\pi(v)=\pi(\tilde{v})$,

 where the covariant derivatives are taken along the curve $\gamma(t):=R(v+t\tilde{v})$. \end{corollary}